antarctica/oceancolor_downloader/README.md

 4. add dataset type to the interface, and a box to say feedback to user for the valid time period.
 5. some way to stop users selecting dates outside the time period.
 6. add another optional dataset - SST
+7. create a file in download directory containing reference and license information.
+8. any ref/license information in user interface?
+Option to download as a file?

 How to add monthly range functionality?
 No idea yet.